williamedwardhahn/AI_Science_Medicine/Microdot_Notes.md

 ## 1. Basic Setup

-The basic setup for a Microdot application involves importing the necessary libraries and creating an instance of the Microdot application.
+Installation:

 ```python
 pip install microdot
 ```

+The basic setup for a Microdot application involves importing the necessary libraries and creating an instance of the Microdot application.

 ```python
 from microdot import Microdot, Response